yiisoft/yii2/docs/guide/db-active-record.md

 When the select query doesn't provide the volume, the model will be able to calculate it automatically using the attributes of the model.

-Similary it can be used on extra fields depending on relational data
+Similary it can be used on extra fields depending on relational data:

 ```php
 class Customer extends \yii\db\ActiveRecord